-D.1.
-Give a general description of risk policy in the company and/or its group, detailing and evaluating the risks covered by the system, together with evidence that the system is appropriate for the profile of each type of risk.
+D.1 Give a general description of risk policy in the company and/or its group, detailing and evaluating the risks covered by the system, together with evidence that the system is appropriate for the profile of each type of risk.

-The risk management section in the Group's annual report for 2008 (pages 120-161) includes detailed information on this aspect.
+The Risk management section in the Group's 2009 annual report (pages 136 to 195) includes detailed information on this subject.

-D.2.
-Indicate whether the company or Group has been exposed to different types of risk (operational, technological, financial, legal, reputational, fiscal...) during the year:
+D.2 Indicate whether the company or Group has been exposed to different types of risk (operational, technological, financial, legal, reputational, fiscal...) during the year: